Polish Space Agency: POLSA

 On September 26, 2014, an act was passed by the Sejm establishing the Polish Space Agency (POLSA) as a branch of the Ministry of Economic Development and Technology.
 It started operating with a full team at the end of 2015.
-In November 2014, professor Marek Banaszkiewicz, who previously served as director of the Space Research Center of the Polish Academy of Sciences, became the first President of the newly-formed agency.
+In November 2014, professor Marek Banaszkiewicz, who previously served as director of the Space Research Center of the Polish Academy of Sciences, became the first President of the newly-formed agency albeit in an interim capacity.
 The vice-president for science became professor Marek Moszyński from the Faculty of Electronics, Telecommunications and Information Technology of the Gdańsk University of Technology, and the Vice-President for Defense - General Lech Majewski.
 POLSA participates in a number of international programmes, such as the ESA's Space Situational Awareness Programme, focused on monitoring space debris and other objects approaching Earth; and the ENTRUSTED project, focused on providing secure satellite communication for and between government agencies within EU member states.

+Banaszkiewicz would be replaced by Grzegorz Brona on 28 March, 2018 an industry veteran for 30 years had previously worked for CERN and had been the CEO of Creotech Instruments, Poland's leading satellite manufacturer.
+Brona would suddenly resign on 3 April, 2019 without giving a reason why and declined to comment on his resignation to Polish media.
+He would be replaced by Michał Szaniawski in an interim capacity having previously been the vice-president of the Industrial Development Agency and an advisor to the Minister of Entrepreneurship and Technology.
+He would be replaced by Grzegorz Wrochna on 18 February, 2021, who had previously been Undersecretary of State in the Ministry of Science and Higher Education and a veteran of CERN and the National Centre for Nuclear Research.